mariuszkapcia/project-management-app/README.md

 - See approximate date of finishing the project.
 - Automatically add a new order after the new project is added.

+Features to do:
+- Valuate the order.
+- Add process manager for sending notification that all necessary information about project and order were provided.
+- Add notifications bounded context.

 Live demo available [here](https://limitless-forest-11376.herokuapp.com/).

 ## Ruby version